Understanding Einstein’s Special Relativity Physics

 img_6111-1

-Common past and future of and event
+Common past and future of an event

-Common past and future of and event
+Common past and future of an event

 Timelike separation